magud/fake-news-detection/README.md

 # Fake News Detection
-Master's thesis about evaluating BERT, RoBERTa, DistilBERT, ALBERT and XLNet for detecting stances of Fake News.
+Paper about evaluating BERT, RoBERTa, DistilBERT, ALBERT and XLNet for detecting stances of Fake News.

 ## Goal and Background
-In this master's thesis, the two datasets FNC-1 and FNC-ARC are used to finetune large pretrained NLP models
-to classify the stances of article bodies towards their respective headline.
+In this paper, the two datasets FNC-1 and FNC-ARC are used to finetune large pretrained NLP models  to classify the stances of article bodies towards their respective headline.

 The goal is to systematically analyze the following questions:
 1. How well do the models perform in general?
 2. How much hyperparameter tuning is necessary?
 3. Which of the models performs best?

-The background of the thesis is the Fake News Challenge which was held in 2017.
+The background of the paper is the Fake News Challenge which was held in 2017.
 More details can be found [here](http://www.fakenewschallenge.org/).

 ## Datasets
 In total, two datasets are used to finetune the five models.
-The first dataset comes from the Fake News Challenge itself,
-while the second dataset is an extesion that was created by [Hanselowski et al](https://arxiv.org/pdf/1806.05180.pdf).
+The first dataset comes from the Fake News Challenge itself, while the second dataset is an extesion that was created by [Hanselowski et al](https://arxiv.org/pdf/1806.05180.pdf).
 Both datasets consist of article bodies, headlines and class labels.
-The class label expresses the stance of the article body
-towards the headline.
-The article body can either *Agree* (AGR) or *Disagree* (DSG) with the headline, it can *Discuss* (DSC) it
-or be completely *Unrelated* (UNR).
+The class label expresses the stance of the article body towards the headline.
+The article body can either *Agree* (AGR) or *Disagree* (DSG) with the headline, it can *Discuss* (DSC) it or be completely *Unrelated* (UNR).

 | Dataset | Data Source | Data Type | Instances | AGR | DSG | DSC | UNR |
 | :------ | :---------- | :-------- | :-------- | :---| :-- | :-- | :-- |